Wordplay (game show): Main game

 Two contestants, one usually a returning champion, competed through three rounds to win money by guessing the definitions of unusual words.
 The gameboard consisted of a 3-by-3 grid of words, with the middle column shifted one level above the others.
 The contestant in control chose a word, and three celebrity panelists each gave a possible definition with an accompanying humorous anecdote.
 Panelists were provided with definitions before the show.
 If the contestant chose the correct definition, he/she won money; an incorrect choice gave the opponent a chance to steal the value with a correct guess.

 Two words were played per round, with each contestant choosing one.
 The champion (or the contestant on the left, if there was no returning champion) played first in round one, the challenger in round two, and the trailing contestant (or, in case of a tie, the left contestant) in round three.
 Words were worth $25, $50, or $75 in round one; these values doubled in round two, and again in round three.
-Every word was horizontally and vertically connected to its immediate neighbors.
-Guessing a correct definition won not only the money for that word, but also the total of all values to which it was connected.
+Every word was horizontally and vertically connected to its immediate neighbors, and the value of each word was only revealed if a contestant correctly guessed its definition.
+Doing so won not only the money for that word, but also the total of all values to which it was connected.
 For example, a $75 word connected to an already-defined $50 word would award $125 to the contestant who won it ($75 + $50).
 If a $150 word connected to either of these two values was guessed in a later round, it would award $275 ($150 + $75 + $50).
 If both contestants missed a word, a block was placed on the board in that location and all connections to it were broken.

 One word per game was designated as the day's bonus word.
 Choosing this word and guessing its definition correctly awarded a bonus prize to the contestant, usually if not always a vacation, which was his/hers to keep regardless of the game's outcome.

-The contestant with the higher total after three rounds became the champion, kept his/her accumulated money, and advanced to the bonus round.
+The contestant with the higher total after three rounds became the champion, kept his/her accumulated money, and advanced to the Double Definitions bonus round.
 If the game ended in a tie, a seventh word was played, selected by the champion (or the contestant on the left).
 Each celebrity gave a brief definition with no accompanying story, and the champion had the option to either play the word or pass it to the challenger.
 A correct guess won the game, while an incorrect guess gave the victory to the opponent.